Updated January 2024

 There's a tendency in this link-happy world we're living in to include loads of links in your online text.
 And don't get me wrong -- I love links.
 But you need to use them wisely.
 Too many links create a sort of link fatigue, and many readers just ignore them altogether.
-Some tips:

 1. Link to improve understanding or deepen knowledge.